 Ray tracing and image sharpening

-The RTX 2070 is the Super card we deserve
+The RTX 2070 is the Super (expensive) card we deserve

 The Nvidia RTX 2070 Super is arguably the 2070 we should have had when the RTX generation was first launched.
 It’s simply a binned RTX 2080 with some cores turned off.
-As frustrating as it is that we had to wait a year for it, the card is here now, and in 2019, it’s priced placed exceedingly well within the market.
-It offers performance that closes in on the stock RTX 2080, typically exceeding that of the nearest competition (the RX 5700 XT) by a tangible number of frames per second, and it does it with exclusive features, and a quieter and cooler fan configuration.
+But as frustrating as it is that we had to wait for it, in 2020 it’s still a better card than the 5700 XT.
+The only caveat here is that it’s more expensive too.